SAS4003 – Deep reading for South Asian studies

 If you are not already enrolled as a student at UiO, please see our information about admission requirements and procedures.

-The teaching equals 10 seminars, combining regular seminar discussions with half-day workshops.
+The teaching equals 10 seminars.
 The schedule will be fixed in cooperation with the participants during the first course meeting.
 The teaching will make extensive use of flipped classroom approaches.

 - Submission of draft assignment